gmukhigulas1/Projects/Models/README.md

 - `Data Centers.xlsx`
 - `Inv.xlsx`

-## What I usually focus on

-Depending on the company, the models may include:

-- historical financial statement data;
-- revenue and margin assumptions;
-- free cash flow estimates;
-- DCF-style valuation logic;
-- hurdle-rate or discount-rate thinking;
-- scenario assumptions;
-- notes on business drivers, risks, and valuation sensitivity.

-## How to review this folder

-The best way to review this folder is not to open every file.
-I would start with one or two larger company models, then compare them with a sector file such as `SaaS.xlsx`, `Tech.xlsx`, or `Data Centers.xlsx`.
+## Note

-This folder is a modeling archive, not a finished investment-research product.
+This folder is not a finished investment-research product.
 I keep it because it shows how I think through companies, assumptions, and valuation from the ground up.

-## Disclaimer

-These models are for educational and research purposes only.
-They are not investment advice.